-Contrary to consensus expectations, it does not appear that China is set to slip into a major deflation phase.
-Down the line, while pockets of deflation within the country and in certain sectors is likely, it seems unlikely that the authorities would tolerate sustained, broad-based deflation.
+The news out of China has been grim of late.
+Property remains a key area of weakness.
+House prices continue to contract, and residential floor space sold remains deep in negative territory on a y/y basis.
+China's CPI contracted on a year over year basis for the first time this cycle in July, thereby joining China's two other main prices gauges (the PPI and GDP deflator) in negative territory.
 Even with the recent growth stumble, it's still not a bad bet that GDP in China and the region more widely outpaces that of the rest of the world over the balance of this year and next.
 Meanwhile, more and more investors are throwing in the towel on China.
-Despite this attractive combination of decent growth prospects and poor investor sentiment, we are not optimistic with regards to Asia ex Japan relative performance.
-It would be surprising to see much additional downside vs the global market, but equally risk/reward doesn1 appear to be attractive.
+Despite this attractive combination of decent relative growth prospects and poor investor sentiment, we are not optimistic with regards to Asia ex Japan relative performance.
+It would be surprising to see much additional downside vs the global market, but equally risk/reward doesn't appear to be attractive.